ajeyamk/ajeyamk/README.md

 # Hello, I'm Ajeya Kempegowda! 👋

 <!-- One liner about you -->
-Hey there, people of the interwebs.
-I work full time as a Machine Learning Operations Engineer and I enjoy building scalable ML Systems.
+Hey there, I work full time as a Machine Learning Operations Engineer and I enjoy building scalable ML Systems.

 <!-- About Me -->
 ## About Me

-- 🌱 I’m currently learning Terraform, MLOps and LLMOps
+- 🌱 I’m currently learning Terraform, MLOps
 - 💬 Ask me about ML Systems, AWS, Python, Data Science
-- 😄 Pronouns: he/him

 <!-- Connect with Me -->
 ## Connect with Me